University of Michigan

 The Design for Global Health Program provides students with an opportunity to address global health challenges through clinical immersion and design coursework.
-Since 2008, ~100 students from UM have performed design ethnography at hospitals in Ghana, Ethiopia, Kenya, Nicaragua, and China to identify and prioritize healthcare challenges that can be partially addressed through engineering design.
-The international component of this program is remotely mentored by Global Health Design Initiative faculty and staff so student teams must exercise independence in travel.
-When students return to UM for the Fall semester, they develop and test solution concepts as part of a capstone design experience using knowledge gained during their clinical immersion work.
+Since 2008, ~100 students from the University of Michigan have performed design ethnography at hospitals in Michigan, Ghana, Ethiopia, Kenya, Nicaragua, and China to identify and prioritize healthcare challenges that can be partially addressed through engineering design.
+The clinical immersion component of this program is remotely mentored by Global Health Design Initiative faculty and staff so student teams MUST exercise independence in travel.
+When students return to campus for the Fall semester, they develop and test solution concepts as part of a capstone design experience using knowledge gained during their clinical immersion work.
 Students have the option of continuing their projects through a second semester of design and/or completing the specialized study in global health design.

-Past project themes: maternal health, physical medicine & rehabilitation, minimally invasive surgery, oncological surgery, cardiovascular surgery.
+Past themes: maternal health, physical medicine & rehabilitation, water access, minimally invasive surgery, oncological surgery, cardiovascular surgery, and clinical operations & workflow.

-2018 field sites will be announced soon!
-Past field sites include:
+More 2018 field sites to be confirmed soon!

 Komfo Anokye Teaching Hospital – Kumasi, Ghana